What causes fear of flying?

 Before we go deeper, let’s deal with one of the most prevalent myths that fear of flying isn’t real.

-Fear of flying is real and is a recognised mental health disorder.
+Fear of flying is real.
+It’s a recognised mental health disorder across the world.

 In the UK, it’s classed as a specific phobia, with a situational type.